Sleep Apnea Appliance Therapy

 These factors include the severity of your obstructive sleep apnea, the physical anatomical structure of your upper airway, other medical issues you may have, as well as a patient’s personal preferences.

-Choosing the right sleep apnea dental appliance is a very personalized decision.
+Choosing the right sleep apnea treatment is a very personalized decision.
 Speak to your dentist about which sleep apnea dental appliance is right for you.